 I’d like to tell the story of my career path, which appears in hindsight to be driven mostly by happenstance rather than by some plan, with many frustrations along the way.
 My parents wanted me to be a doctor.
 Since my father was a dentist, he would have loved it if one of his sons had decided to follow his career path, but none of us did, and I never even considered it a possibility.
 I thought in my early teens that I wanted to be a veterinarian, considering how much I loved animals of all kinds; however, when I went away to college, though I was following pre-medical course work, I really didn’t know what I wanted to do, and being a medical doctor was on my list, but I had no clarity that this was my future.
-In fact, when it came to applying to medical school in my junior year, developing a relationship with a girlfriend, who would eventually become my wife, seemed more important to me at the time.
+In fact, when it came to applying to medical school in my junior year, developing a relationship with a girlfriend, who would eventually become my wife, seemed more important to me.

 My Initial Career Direction

 I graduated from college with no clear direction except that I was interested in neuropsychopharmacology.
 My interest in neuropsychopharmacology was peeked by a book that I read in the early 70’s written by Floyd Bloom about Neuropsychopharmacology.
 (This book is presently out of print, and I can’t find a reference for it, but see Introduction to Neuropsychopharmacology1 which maybe the current version of the same book.)
 After reading this book I pursued a course at the University of Pittsburgh in Physiological Psychology, which was about the connection between brain function and behavior, particularly eating and drinking behavior.
 This interest motivated me to pursue graduate school in neuropsychopharmacology and the only places I could pursue this interest were in specific psychology or pharmacology departments, many to which I applied.